aserowy/dots/README.md

 ```

 ### on ubuntu

+> My workflow uses `tmux` as terminal multiplexer.
+It is installed on ubuntu by default!
+Make sure you have it in your disposal as well :).

 Install fish shell on your distribution described on <https://fishshell.com/>.
 For ubuntu (2021-05-21) you need to add the given repository.